-Arequipa - Cuzco - Inca Trail - Cuzco.
-After a short flight from Arequipa we arrive in legendary Cuzco, where you will be taken on an orientation walking tour of this ancient Inca capital on day 8.
-Before embarking on the Inca Trail Trek we will have a briefing to prepare for the next few days and an early departure the following morning.
+Arequipa - Cuzco.
+After a short flight from Arequipa we arrive in legendary Cuzco, where you will be taken on an orientation walking tour of this ancient Inca capital.
+Before embarking on the Inca Trail Trek we will have a briefing to prepare for the next few days and an early departure today.

+Cuzco - Inca Trail.
 During your hike of the Inca Trail you will cross spectacular passes and visit more Inca ruins en-route to the Lost City of the Incas, Machu Picchu.
-The trek begins after a short bus journey and the first day is a relatively easy 4½ hour 13 kilometre walk which will get you limbered up for the highest pass at Warmiwañusca (4,200 metres) which you will reach before lunchtime on Day two (and which translates to “Dead Woman's Pass”!).
-During Day two you will cover approximately nine kilometres in about 5-7 hours and after the high pass it's all down hill as the trail winds its way along old Inca stairs to our campsite.
-On Day three we pass the ruins of Runkurakay, Sayacmarca and Phuyupatamarca, walking approximately 15 kilometres in seven hours.
+The trek begins after a short bus journey and the first day (day 9) is a relatively easy 4½ hour 13 kilometre walk which will get you limbered up for the highest pass at Warmiwañusca (4,200 metres) which you will reach before lunchtime on day 10 (and which translates to “Dead Woman's Pass”!).
+On day 11 you will cover approximately nine kilometres in about 5-7 hours and after the high pass it's all down hill as the trail winds its way along old Inca stairs to our campsite for the final night on the Inca Trail.

-The last morning, after an overnight stop at Wiñay-Wayna, you will rise early for the final walk to Machu Picchu and greet daybreak over the famous “Sun Gate”.
+Inca Trail - Cuzco.
+After an overnight stop at Wiñay-Wayna, we rise early for the final walk to Machu Picchu and greet daybreak over the famous “Sun Gate”.
 There will then be time to explore on your own or simply take in the magnificence of the place after your guided tour.

 Due to a limited number of people being allowed on the trail a day, permits are limited and can sell out far in advance.
 If you wish to book the Inca Trail, please provide your Reservations Agent with your passport details by email as soon as possible so that we can secure your permit.
 Without your passport details, we are unable to arrange your Inca Trail Trek.
 Please click here for more information.
 For information on the Lares Trek, click here.
 If you are not participating in either trek then you will visit Machu Picchu by train and have plenty of free time to enjoy the activities available in and around Cuzco.

-Overnight: Cuzco (1) Inca Trail Trek (3) Cuzco (1) | Breakfast x 3, Lunch x 3, Dinner x 3
+Overnight: Amazon | Breakfast x 1, Lunch x 2, Dinner x 2